Lazarus789/Deep-Learning-Unsupervised/README.md

 # Deep-Learning-Unsupervised
-To view different deep learning algorithms change to their respective branches
+To view different deep learning unsupervised algorithms change to their respective branches